College of the Environment, Forestry, and Natural Sciences2021-2022

 - (PHY 111 and PHY 112) or (PHY 161 and PHY 262) (7-8 units)

-Concentration or Emphasis Requirements (Select One):
+- Emphasis or Coursework Requirements (Select One):

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.